 Europe is an interesting outlet for both bulk and specialty cocoa

-Most cocoa beans in Europe are supplied by West Africa, and mainly consist of bulk cocoa of the Forastero variety.
-The main supplying countries are Ivory Coast (1,035 thousand tonnes in 2018), Ghana (363 thousand tonnes), Nigeria (227 thousand tonnes) and Cameroon (150 thousand tonnes).
-Supplies from these countries are essential for the production of standard-quality chocolates and are used by most large companies worldwide.
-Supplies from Ivory Coast increased at an average annual rate of 17% between 2014 and 2018, while supplies from Ghana fluctuated during the same period, but kept its significant market share.
+West Africa is the main global region supplying cocoa beans to Europe.
+Imports from this region mainly consist of bulk cocoa of the Forastero variety.
+The main supplying countries are Ivory Coast with 828 thousand tonnes in 2021, Ghana with 231 thousand tonnes, Nigeria with almost 201 thousand tonnes, and Cameroon with 179 thousand tonnes.
+Cocoa supplies from these countries are essential to producing standard-quality chocolates and are used by most large companies worldwide.

-Given its diverse nature, Europe offers many opportunities to cocoa bean exporters.
-The European countries that offer most opportunities show a mix of positive characteristics, namely: import volumes, mostly sourced directly from producing countries, different suppliers, and their role as distributor of cocoa beans to other European countries.
-The Netherlands, Belgium and Germany stand out as the most interesting markets for cocoa exporters.
-But other markets, such as France, Italy, Spain, the United Kingdom and Switzerland, are also very attractive.
+Given its diverse market as well as its developed trade and industry, Europe offers many opportunities to cocoa bean exporters.
+The European countries offering the most opportunities show a mixture of large and/or growing import volumes, direct sourcing from producing countries, and a broad and diverse base of supplying countries.
+The Netherlands, Germany and Belgium stand out as the most interesting markets for cocoa exporters.
+Other markets, such as France, Italy, Spain, the United Kingdom and Switzerland, are also very attractive.

 The Netherlands is an important trade hub within Europe

 The Netherlands is the largest importer of cocoa beans in the world.
 In 2021, Dutch total imports amounted to 804 thousand tonnes of cocoa beans.
 Over 98% of these imports were sourced directly from producing countries, mainly from Ivory Coast, followed by Cameroon, Nigeria and Ghana.
 Between 2017 and 2021, direct imports from the Netherlands showed an average annual decrease of ‑2.1% in volume.